basant20415/Embedded_Linux/README.md

 You may also set up mirrors as part of your own build infrastructure to maintain direct control of the sources included with your builds.

+### Source Unpacking and Patching
+Once the sources are downloaded into the local download directory, they are extracted into the local build environment.
+If any patches were speciﬁed as part of the source download, then they are applied using Quilt.

+###### Quilt

+a patch management tool to apply, manage, and maintain multiple source patches in a stack, in a clean, repeatable way.
+**Quilt helps you:**

+- Apply multiple patches to a source tree in a defined order.

+- Add, remove, refresh, or reorder patches easily.

+- Keep your upstream source clean: patches live in patches/ instead of editing source files directly.

+- Track exactly which patch makes which change.

+Commonly, source packages are not suitable for cross-building, and hence the majority of the patches are integration patches modifying the source for proper building with BitBake.
+**Most upstream source code assumes you build and run on the same machine (native build).
+But embedded Linux needs cross-compiling.
+So we add integration patches to make upstream code work with cross-toolchains and BitBake’s build rules.**

+###### integration patching:
+Fix hardcoded build paths.

+Add CROSS_COMPILE variables.

+Add DESTDIR for staged installs.

+Adjust Makefile or configure.ac to detect the target/host correctly.

+Remove build steps that try to run built binaries on the build host (which fail because they’re built for the target).
+**makeing the upstream source work in your cross-compile build system (BitBake).**

 ## Metadata Files
 Metadata ﬁles are subdivided into the categories conﬁguration ﬁles and recipes.